Frederick Shava

-Frederick Musiiwa Makamure Shava (born 20 March 1949) is a Zimbabwean politician who was appointed Minister of Foreign Affairs and International Trade in February 2021 and sworn in on 2 March 2021.
+Frederick Musiiwa Makamure Shava (born 20 March 1949) is a Zimbabwean politician who was appointed Minister of Higher Education, Science and Technology on 15 October 2024.
+He was formerly the Minister of Foreign Affairs and International Trade from 2 March 2021 to 15 October 2024.
 He also serves as a member of the Senate representing Midlands Province, having been sworn in on 17 March 2021.
 He replaced the late Sibusiso Moyo in both the Senate and as foreign minister.

-Prior to his appointment, Shava served as Zimbabwe's representative to the United Nations, where he was the President of the UN Economic and Social Affairs Council.
+Prior to his cabinet appointments, Shava served as Zimbabwe's representative to the United Nations, where he was the President of the UN Economic and Social Affairs Council.
 Shava also served in Robert Mugabe's government as the Minister of Labour, Manpower Planning and Development from 1981 to 1986 and Minister of State for Political Affairs in 1987.
-While a cabinet minister in the Mugabe government, Shava was convicted for perjury in the Willowgate motor scandal, a matter that he was later pardoned for by the president.
+While a cabinet minister in the Mugabe government, Shava was convicted for perjury in the Willowgate motor scandal, a matter for which he later received a presidential pardon.
 He also served as Zimbabwe's ambassador to China from 2007 to 2014.
+He became Council Chairperson of the Southern African Development Community in August 2024.